-Why to study Arabic language in Palestine?
+Why study the Arabic language in Palestine?

 The following interests shall be achieved by obtaining good command of Arabic language:

-1. Obtaining a vital language spoken by more than 400 million people and used by the united Nations as one of the major languages of the world.
+1. Obtaining a vital language spoken by more than 400 million people and used by the United Nations as one of the major languages of the world.

 2. Being familiar with a great culture, highly participated in human civilization.